Garcinia mannii

 Garcinia mannii is a dioecious and evergreen flowering tree in the family Clusiaceae (Guttiferae).
 The specific epithet (mannii) honors German botanist Gustav Mann.

-Distribution
+Range and habitat

-Garcinia mannii is native to southern Guinea and Liberia east to Nigeria and south to Gabon and western Democratic Republic of the Congo.
+Garcinia mannii is native to western and west-central tropical Africa, ranging from southern Nigeria through Cameroon, Equatorial Guinea, and Gabon to the Republic of the Congo and Cabinda Province of Angola.
+It grows in lowland tropical rain forest.